Since 1983, Avista's Kettle Falls Generating Station has been generating renewable, dependable energy.

-The plant burns wood waste to produce steam, which runs a turbine and generator that can produce a maximum output of 53 megawatts of electricity.
+The plant burns wood waste from sawmills to produce steam, which runs a turbine and generator that can produce a maximum output of 53 megawatts of electricity.
 The plant also operates a natural gas-fired combined-cycle combustion turbine that produces 8 MW, bringing the electricity output of the entire plant (including biomass and natural gas-fired operations) to 61 MW; enough electricity to power nearly 46,000 homes.

 The plant was the first electric generating station of its kind constructed within the United States for the sole purpose of producing electricity from wood waste.